Submissions

 • The reference entries for authored works and edited works by a single author should not be mixed together, but rather grouped separately.

-• If the work cited is in Cyrillic, please give author’s name in in-text references and in the References section in Latin script.
-You can add reference entry in Cyrillic after the Latinized version in square brackets.
+• If the work cited is in Cyrillic, please give the author’s name in the citation and in the References section in Latin script.
+You can add a reference entry in Cyrillic after the Latinised version in square brackets.
+We prefer the BGN/PCGN system for transliteration.
 See also examples below.

 Please do